 She has significant experience litigating disputes involving commercial loan documents, deeds of trust, title to real property, various business contracts, as well as trust and probate instruments.
 She has also handled matters related to public agency contracts and the Brown Act “open meetings” law.

-Her land use litigation and compliance work has included cases involving the California Environmental Quality Act (“CEQA”), the Subdivision Map Act, Section 404 permitting under the Clean Water Act, the public trust doctrine, the Endangered Species Act (including Section 7 consultations), and the National Environmental Policy Act (“NEPA”).
-She also has significant experience litigating disputes involving commercial loan documents, deeds of trust, title to real property (including state claims to historic tidelands), various business contracts, as well as trust and probate instruments.
-A particular focus of her practice is on appellate work in state and federal courts.
+Robin is experienced in disputes concerning land use permitting.
+Her land use litigation and compliance work includes cases involving the California Environmental Quality Act (CEQA), the Subdivision Map Act, Section 404 permitting under the Clean Water Act, the public trust doctrine, the Endangered Species Act (including Section 7 consultations), and the National Environmental Policy Act (NEPA).